 Eating healthy can reduce the risk of chronic diseases like osteoporosis, heart disease and diabetes.

-People with arthritis should also pay special attention to calcium, vitamin D, iron, omega-3 fatty acids and some antioxidants.The Arthritis FAQ has more information on these nutrients.
+People with arthritis should also pay special attention to calcium, vitamin D, iron and omega-3 fatty acids.

 Is it true that arthritis can be cured with a special diet?

 No. Fad diets that require you to eliminate foods or entire food categories like grains or even ask you to fast have not been proven to relieve pain or “cure” arthritis.
 In fact, sometimes they can make you feel worse – especially if you aren’t getting all the nutrients you need to stay healthy.
 Eating a balanced diet following Canada’s Food Guide is the best approach.